adamjace/cfg/README.md

 # cfg

-A simple config analysis tool aimed to help keep configuration files in sync by scanning for missing keys.
+A simple config analysis tool aimed to help keep configuration files in sync by scanning for missing keys and determining key/value equality between files.

 This package currently supports `json` and `env` config types.